EJaniec/EJaniec/README.md

      - [Completion of a Security Audit](https://github.com/EJaniec/Completion-of-a-Security-Audit.git)

+   - Tools of the Trade: Linux and SQL

      - [ File Permissions in Linux ](https://github.com/EJaniec/File-permissions-in-Linux-)

      - [ Apply filters to SQL queries ](https://github.com/EJaniec/Apply-filters-to-SQL-queries)

+   - Assets, Threats, and Vulnerabilites

+     - [ Classify the assets connected to a home network ]
      -

   - Python